ibani CHF EUR

 Recent economic performances

-Switzerland: In September 2024, the SNB lowered its key interest rate to 1%, reflecting inflation that had stabilized at 1.1% in August, well below earlier forecasts.
-Projected GDP growth for 2024 was revised down to 1%.
+Switzerland: In December 2024, the SNB lowered its key interest rate to 0.5%, reflecting inflation that had stabilized at 0.7% in December 2024, well below earlier forecasts.
 This monetary strategy aims to protect Swiss exporters from an overly strong franc.

 Throughout 2023, Switzerland maintained a stable economy despite various geopolitical events.
 GDP growth, though modest, remained stable, driven by strong domestic demand and low inflation.
 The Swiss National Bank (SNB) pursued a prudent monetary policy, adjusting interest rates to control inflation and stabilize the franc.
 The labor market also performed well, with a low unemployment rate around 2.1% and moderate wage growth.